hpc2n/openmp-parallelism-course/docs/hpc2n-intro.rst

 **Accounts**

 When your project has been approved (or you have become a member of an approved project), you can apply for an account at HPC2N.
-This is done through SUPR, from the `account request page <https://supr.snic.se/account/>`_.
+This is done through SUPR, from the `account request page <https://supr.naiss.se/account/>`_.

-NOTE that if you have not signed the SNIC User Agreement we will not get the account request, so remember to do this!
+NOTE that if you have not signed the NAISS User Agreement we will not get the account request, so remember to do this!

 You can find more information about creating accounts here: https://www.hpc2n.umu.se/documentation/access-and-accounts/users